bobromero/Backend-Template/README.md

 Node JS backend template with mongoose

-Make sure to have node installed and run npm init
+Make sure to have node installed and run npm init and npm install to download all dependencies